The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 We now restrict to considering self-homeomorphisms.
-The next result concerns a class of $4$-manifolds where it is possible to remove the stabilisation assumption in \Cref{thm:stable_realisation_theorem}.
-This theorem will be stated in terms of a certain ``realisability condition", which is defined fully in \Cref{def:cs_realisation_condition}.
+The next result concerns a class of $4$-manifolds where it is possible to remove the stabilisation assumption in \zcref{thm:stable_realisation_theorem}.
+This theorem will be stated in terms of a certain ``realisability condition", which is defined fully in \zcref{dfn:cs_realisation_condition}.
 Instead of giving an informal definition of this condition, we will state some classes of $4$-manifolds for which it applies.

 The Casson-Sullivan realisability condition is satisfied for $4$-manifolds whose fundamental groups are in the following classes. \begin{enumerate}[(i)] \item Finite cyclic groups $\Z/n$. \item Groups of the form $\Z/(2^n)\times \Z/2$. \item Groups of the form $(\Z/2)^n$. \item Dihedral groups $D_n$. \end{enumerate}